-Even though artificial heart was invented 70 years ago there were still lot of complications like blood clot and hemorrhages.
-Now this has been tackled successfully by using bioprosthetic materials.
+Even though the artificial heart was invented 70 years ago, there were still a lot of complications like blood clots and hemorrhages.
+Now, this has been tackled successfully by using bioprosthetic materials.

 2. Google Lens

-The Google Lens was developed in Google[x], Google’s secret lab by Brian Otis and Babak Parviz .
+The Google Lens was developed in Google[x], Google’s secret lab by Brian Otis and Babak Parviz.
 It consists of a wireless chip and a small glucose sensor.
-There is a small hole in the lens which allows tearing of the fluid to seep into the sensor for measuring blood sugar levels.
-It also has a wireless antenna,thinner than a human’s hair for communicating information to the wireless device.
+There is a small hole in the lens, which allows the tearing of the fluid to seep into the sensor for measuring blood sugar levels.
+It also has a wireless antenna thinner than a human’s hair for communicating information to the wireless device.

 Then there is Intarcia Implant

-This insulin implant is another bizarre invention which replaces the need of Diabetes type I patients to have daily injections.
-It uses simple mechanism which can save patients from all the hassle and discomfort they go through due to Diabetes.
+This insulin implant is another bizarre invention that replaces the need for Diabetes type I patients to have daily injections.
+It uses a simple mechanism that can save patients from all the hassle and discomfort they go through due to Diabetes.

 3. Bionic Eyes

-A company based in France has made the IRIS system that involves an intra ocular implant which is surgically inserted into the eye and gets attached to the surface of the retina.
+A company based in France has made the IRIS system that involves an intraocular implant that is surgically inserted into the eye and gets attached to the surface of the retina.
 A pair of glasses containing an integrated mini-camera and wireless transmitter is given to the patient.

 4. Smart Bone

-Biotech IBI based in Switzerland has invented artificial bone also known as SmartBone.
+Biotech IBI, based in Switzerland, has invented artificial bone, also known as SmartBone.
 It is used as a grafting material for bone reconstructive surgery.
-The smart bone is just like human bone in strength,shape and in movement.
+The smart bone is just like a human bone in strength, shape, and movement.
 It is produced by the combination of natural mineral bone structures with bioactive polymers and cell nutrients.

 5. 3D Printed Prosthetic

-Around the world there is about 2 million hand amputees.
-This has led to inventing cheaper, lighter and easier to manufacture prosthetic is a huge area of interest in Medical technology.
+Around the world, there are about 2 million hand amputees.
+This has led to inventing cheaper, lighter, and easier to manufacture prosthetic is a huge area of interest in Medical technology.